Who Inland Revenue consulted on the quashed GST on fund fees policy

-Inland Revenue has disclosed who it consulted with ahead of the Government's now reversed decision to charge the same amount of goods and services tax (GST) on all investment fund fees.
+Inland Revenue has disclosed who it consulted with ahead of the Government's now reversed decision to charge the same rate of goods and services tax (GST) on all investment fund fees.

 Inland Revenue policy lead for indirect tax Graeme Morrison said officials consulted with Alvarium Wealth, Devon Funds Management, Elevation Capital Management, Mint Asset Management, Nikko Asset Management and Pathfinder Asset Management.